 Women around the world are now becoming part of the economic fabric of society, and this is no different for Muslim women who are venturing out with their talents and entrepreneurial spirits as professionals.
-No matter what your career area is, as a professional Muslimah, you will no doubt want to be looking at getting ahead and increasing your success.
+STEM education is a powerful pathway for professional Muslim women to achieve success, economic independence, and societal impact.
+As explained by educators and leaders such as Bobb, Kamau, a good education enables them to overcome barriers, contribute to the global economy, and inspire future generations while pursuing careers that align with their talents and entrepreneurial spirits.

 Having worked in the international development field across various organisations, with the opportunity to travel and meet interesting people, I thought it would be useful to share some fabulous tips I have learnt after getting advice and learning from mentors in my professional life on how to accelerate my professional growth at the age of 24.